Peter Oundjian: Career

 In 1980, Oundjian won First Prize at the International Violin Competition in Viña del Mar, Chile.
 Oundjian became the first violinist of the Tokyo String Quartet and held the post for 14 years.
 A repetitive stress injury forced Oundjian to curtail his instrumental career.
 He then shifted his full-time musical focus to conducting.
+Since 1981, Oundjian has taught as an adjunct professor of violin at the Yale School of Music.

 Oundjian was the Artistic Director of the Nieuw Sinfonietta Amsterdam (now the Amsterdam Sinfonietta) from 1998 to 2003.
 He is also the Artistic Advisor and Principal Guest Conductor of the Caramoor International Music Festival.
 He was also the Principal Guest Conductor of the Colorado Symphony Orchestra for three years.
 For four summers, he led The Philadelphia Orchestra's "Absolutely Mozart" Festival.
 Oundjian became principal guest conductor and artistic advisor of the Detroit Symphony Orchestra in September 2006.

 Oundjian was named music director of the Toronto Symphony Orchestra (TSO) in January 2003, and assumed the post in 2004.
 The orchestra had financial problems before the time of Oundjian's appointment, and he contributed to an improvement in the orchestra's situation since the start of his tenure.
 The 2005 documentary film Five Days in September: The Rebirth of an Orchestra records the first days of Oundjian's first season as the TSO's music director.
 In February 2007, Oundjian extended his contract with the TSO to 2012.
-Following a subsequent contract extension through the 2013-2014 season, in April 2013, the TSO further extended his contract through the 2016-2017 season.
-Following a further TSO contract extension through the 2017-2018 season, Oundjian concluded his music directorship of the TSO at the close of the 2017-2018 season and was named the TSO's conductor emeritus.
+Following a subsequent contract extension through the 2013–2014 season, in April 2013, the TSO further extended his contract through the 2016–2017 season.
+Following a further TSO contract extension through the 2017–2018 season, Oundjian concluded his music directorship of the TSO at the close of the 2017–2018 season and was named the TSO's conductor emeritus.
 He also received the Key to the City from Toronto mayor John Tory.

-Since 1981, Oundjian has taught as an adjunct professor of violin at the Yale School of Music.
-In January 2011, the Royal Scottish National Orchestra announced the appointment of Oundjian as its next music director, as of the 2012-2013 season, with an initial contract of 4 years.
-He concluded his RSNO tenure at the close of the 2017-2018 season.
+In January 2011, the Royal Scottish National Orchestra announced the appointment of Oundjian as its next music director, as of the 2012–2013 season, with an initial contract of 4 years.
+He concluded his RSNO tenure at the close of the 2017–2018 season.